marxin/texi2rst-generated/sphinx/share/md.rst

   need the same amount of copying, the one that comes first is chosen.
   These choices can be altered with the :samp:`?` and :samp:`!` characters:

-  .. index:: ? in constraint

-  .. index:: question mark
+  .. index:: ? in constraint, question mark

   ``?``
     Disparage slightly the alternative that the :samp:`?` appears in,